4 Obscure Rules You Didn’t Know About Eating in Disney World

 Oga’s Cantina

-We know, we know, that doesn’t sound like a very long time, but there’s also a limit of two drinks per person!
 Two drinks in 45 minutes can hit you pretty hard, so be sure to pace yourself, and if you’re planning on drinking both drinks, you may want to make your reservation for later in the evening when the sun is no longer baking you from high in the sky.

 Dining Plan

 While many restaurants in Disney World do use the Disney Dining Plan, there are a few out there that do NOT!
-A few of the restaurants that don’t accept the Disney Dining Plan are:
+A few of the restaurants that don’t accept the Disney Dining Plan include:

 To check if the restaurant you’re planning on dining at takes the Disney Dining Plan, just check the Disney World website or My Disney Experience app!